 Due to recent and ongoing changes in the treatment of oral and head and neck cancer, patients and their families are becoming increasingly more active in researching and identifying their options for care.
 The capability of patients to more actively participate in their own care has increased the need for education and awareness of the various and oftentimes overwhelming medical options that are available to them.

-SPOHNC distributes newsletters and articles of interest to survivors and newly diagnosed patients across the US and abroad.
+SPOHNC distributes newsletters and articles of interest to survivors and newly diagnosed patients across the U.S. and abroad.
 In the spring of 2005, SPOHNC published its first book, Eat Well – Stay Nourished, a Recipe and Resource Guide for Coping with Eating Challenges.
 This book was followed by SPOHNC’s second publication, We Have Walked In Your Shoes, A Guide to Living with Oral and Head and Neck Cancer, written in collaboration with Bristol Myers Squibb and ImClone Systems.
-This book contains general information about head and neck cancer, radiation and chemotherapy and dental care for head and neck cancer patients.
+This book contained general information about head and neck cancer, radiation and chemotherapy and dental care for head and neck cancer patients.
 It has been distributed to more than 40,000 people in the United States.
 SPOHNC’s third book, Meeting the Challenges of Oral and Head and Neck Cancer, A Survivor’s Guide was published in April 2008.
+In 2013, SPOHNC published Volume 2 of Eat Well, Stay Nourished A Recipe and Resource Guide for Coping With Eating Challenges.
+The following year, SPOHNC published the Second Edition of We Have Walked In Your Shoes, A Guide To Living With Oral, Head, and Neck Cancer, which addresses the newer modalities of treatment.
+In June of 2016, SPOHNC launched its new product directory “Helping to Meet the Needs of Oral, Head, and Neck Cancer Patients Through Products and Resources.”

 Local SPOHNC chapters are very important to our constituents.
-Since September of 2000, 90 chapters have developed throughout the United States: some quite large and others small.
+Since September of 2000, more than 125 chapters have developed throughout the United States.: some quite large and others small.
 At the present time, we have several more in development.
 SPOHNC provides assistance, guidelines and materials to individuals, and/or healthcare professionals, interested in starting new support groups (chapters) for oral and head and neck cancer survivors.
+Patients look to find others who have travelled a similar journey.

 On April 21, 2003, SPOHNC activated its new National Survivor Volunteer Network (NSVN).
 This service provides "connections" from individuals to survivor volunteers and is available by telephone and email.
 Through these "connections" survivor volunteers are able to provide information, encouragement, support and hope to survivors and their families based on their own experiences.
-We presently have more than 145 survivor volunteers ready to assist others.
-Since the activation of the NSVN close to 1,000 "matches" have been made.
+We presently have more than 225 survivor and caregiver match volunteers ready to assist others.
+Since the activation of the NSVN numerous "matches" have been made.
 The feedback from all parties has been very positive.
 To become a survivor volunteer or to be "connected" to a survivor volunteer, please call 1-800-377-0928 or send an email to: firstname.lastname@example.org.

 Raising awareness of oral and head and neck cancer is an important part of SPOHNC's mission.
-To date we have distributed more than 40,000 awareness ribbons and enamel pins within the United States.
+We have distributed thousands of awareness ribbons and enamel pins within the United States.
 SPOHNC has also published a self-exam for head and neck cancer that includes possible symptoms of the disease.
-In 2004, SPOHNC was honored to be chosen the official charitable beneficiary of the Neiman Marcus Christmas Book.
-Through this Christmas catalogue, SPOHNC raised awareness of oral and head and neck cancer to more than 2 million people.
-"Awareness and early detection can lead to cure."

 Copies of our SPOHNC brochure providing information about the basic objectives of SPOHNC's program and a listing of its services are available to individuals and healthcare professionals, and healthcare facilities.
 A membership form is included in the brochure.